-Put simply, we would like to assign every location mentioned in a narrative to an appropriate location on the game map.
-Inspired by \cite{dormans2011generating}, we view the narrative and the geometric layout of a game map as independent of each other, except that the geometric layout should accommodate the narrative.
-We introduce the notion of {\em plot facilities}, which are conceptual ``locations'' mentioned in the story.
+Put simply, we would like to assign every location mentioned in a story to an appropriate location on the game map (Fig.~\ref{fig:teaser}).
+Inspired by Dormans and Bakkes~\cite{dormans2011generating}, we view the story and the geometric layout of a game map as independent of each other, except that the geometric layout should accommodate the story.
+We introduce the notion of {\em plot facilities}: conceptual ``locations'' mentioned in the story.
 These ``locations'' are {\em abstract} in the sense that they don't correspond to any concrete geometric locations (yet).
 For example, the event ``the hero finds an injured dwarf in the forest'' happens at some place.
 There can be multiple locations on the map where this ``abstract location'' can be ``instantiated'', as long as it does not contradict with the story - in this example it should be inside a forest area.

-A set of constraints can be derived from the story for determining whether a particular instantiation of plot facilities is valid.
+A set of constraints can be derived from the story for determining whether a particular layout of plot facilities is valid.
 The set of all plot facilities and the constraints form a conceptual space defined by the story, which is at a higher abstraction level than a concrete game map.
 The problem is then to assign geometric locations on the map to the plot facilities such that the constraints are satisfied - we call this problem {\em plot facility layout design}.
-A plot facility layout is essentially a mapping between the conceptual space defined by the story and the geometric space defined by the game map.
+A plot facility layout is essentially a mapping between the conceptual space defined by the story and the geometric space defined by the map.

-In the following subsections, we describe our RL-based method for this problem.
-To demonstrate a concrete map generation pipeline, in this study we specifically work with terrain maps consisting of polygons, where each polygon is assigned a biome.
+In the following subsections, we describe our methods for this problem.
+To demonstrate a concrete map generation pipeline, in this study we specifically work with terrain maps, where different regions on the map represent different biomes.